jeshoward/beginner_tutorials/README.md

 2. [Understanding ROS Services and Parameters](http://wiki.ros.org/ROS/Tutorials/UnderstandingServicesParams)
 3. [Using rqt_console and roslaunch](http://wiki.ros.org/ROS/Tutorials/UsingRqtconsoleRoslaunch)

-Additional services added to the beginner tutorials are: xxx
+Additional services added to the beginner tutorials are: Add Two Ints and Multiply Two Ints

+The Add Two Ints service was implemented as per the tutorial [Writing a Simple Service and Client](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28c%2B%2B%29).

+The Multiply Two Ints service was a simple modification to the Add Two Ints service.

 ## Getting Started